Rich, simply flavoured, overproofed Navy-style rum that has a skinnier corpus than expected

 But y’know, Demerara rum seem to be good no matter what, and that is particularly true of the wooden pot still products.
 Whether they are made to sip and savour (like BBR’s Port Morant 1975 or Bristol Spirits PM 1980) or to get one hammered (all the others named above), they all have that deep, rich fruity molasses note within their variations, and this one stands forward to take its place loudly and proudly (even obnoxiously) among all the others.
 The fact that many online shop-commentaries resound with the plaudits of ex Royal Navy men who esteem Woods above just about any other Navy rum says all, I think, that needs to be said about this cheerful, powerful, unpretentious cask-strength rum.

-In passing, why name it “100” when it’s actually 114 proof?
+- In passing, why name it “100” when it’s actually 114 proof?
 Well, here I’d refer you to my essay on poofage, but in fine, in the old maritime days, 100 proof was a measure of the least (most diluted) ratio of alcohol to water which would still support the combustion of gunpowder.
 And that equated to about 57% ABV.
+This was called 100 proof.